-People-centred - Our activities connect people with places and ideas, make Wellington an attractive place to live and do business, and attracts tens of thousands of visitors to the city every year.
+People-centred: Our activities make Wellington a vibrant and entertaining place to live.
+They connect people with places and ideas, make Wellington an attractive place to live and do business, and attracts tens of thousands of visitors to the city every year.

-Connected - Major events and our performance spaces and conference venues connect us to artists and events of national and international significance, and Wellington's story is connected to the world by Positively Wellington Tourism's marketing and promotion.
+Connected: Major events, and our performance spaces and conference venues connect us to artists and events of national and international significance, and Wellington's story is connected to the world by Positively Wellington Tourism's marketing and promotion.
 Event-based websites and social media platforms are connecting people to what is on and how they can be there.

-Dynamic central city - Our events, festivals, spaces and venues anchor Wellington's appeal as a place of creativity, exploration, innovation and excitement.
-Iconic events such as the World of WearableArt® awards show (WOW), the International Festival of the Arts and the Hertz Sevens are world class and an integral part of our Dynamic Central City.
+Dynamic Central City: Our events, festivals, spaces and venues anchor Wellington's appeal as a place of creativity, exploration, innovation and excitement.
+Iconic events such as the World of WearableArt® awards show (WOW), the International Festival of the Arts and the International Rugby Sevens are world class and an integral part of our Dynamic Central City.

-We worked closely with Wellington Waterfront Limited to deliver a number of successful events on the waterfront, which included New Year celebrations, the Hertz Sevens Rugby Tournament, Homegrown, the Pinot Noir Festival, AMI Round the Bays, Dragon boating, the Asian Night Market, Fringe Festival events, and Chinese New Year.
+We worked closely with the Wellington Waterfront Limited to deliver a number of successful events on the waterfront, which included New Year celebrations, the Hertz Sevens Rugby Tournament, Homegrown, the Pinot Noir Festival, AMI Round the Bays, Dragon boating, the Asian Night Market, Fringe Festival events, and Chinese New Year.